lkesteloot/teamten-typeset/README.md

 The language sets which hyphenation dictionary is used.

+The `Toc-Style` variable is a string that can be either `Classic` (the default) or `Modern`.
+Classic style has right-aligned page numbers with a leader of dots from the chapter title.
+Modern style has the page numbers right after the chapter titles.

 The following variables have font values.
 Font have the format `typeface, variant, size`, where `typeface` is registered in the `font/Typeface` class, `variant` is one of `regular`,